 Victim shaming is a powerful weapon used against women time and again to dismiss and destroy them.
 The trauma, humiliation, and stigma women endure after disclosing their sexual abuses are just horrific.
 Therefore victim survivors choose to shut down, block the memory, or live with the trauma for the rest of their lives.
 This has remained the biggest weapon for men against women for centuries.

 How MeToo helped dismantle victim blaming

 The Justice system has failed women time and again.
 MeToo sparked a public reckoning that pushed countries to reform laws, policies, and cultures.
 MeToo also shifted the focus to accountability and responsibility of all actors who are potential enablers of sexual harassment of women by men of position and power.
-There is another major cultural shift really empowered women – how MeToo helped women dismantle victim blaming.
+There has been another major cultural shift – how MeToo helped women dismantle victim blaming.

 Women who come out against powerful men still face public humiliation.
 But, MeToo provided immense power to survivors to dismantle these narratives.
 The age-old tactics of shaming women for being assaulted are not working anymore with the success of #MeToo and similar movements.
 Women are ignited to speak out about the abuses they endured, sometimes maybe years ago, but decided to block the experience as a survival strategy.